 This is what my hair looked like when I moved here…

 You can see from those pictures that whether I would style it through a blow out, or through beachy waves, it was fairly glossy and soft looking.
 Now, not so much.
 I never used really expensive shampoos and haven’t changed how often I wash it.
 So, I can only attribute the changes to my hair texture and appearance to the hard water from living in London.
 I’d love to know your thoughts on that if you’re an American expat girl living in London too.

 So, here it is (an occurrence that doesn’t happen often on the Sunny in London blog!) my little London rant.

 As you’ll see, it’s received some interesting comments so far, both from life long Londoners like my husband and from American expats making the adjustment too.
 I’ve heard of some American expats renouncing their citizenship due to tax reasons to make the financial adjustment easier at least.
 If you’re an American living abroad and renouncing your citizenship is something you’d be interested in, make sure you go through the proper channels so you can stop paying tax for 2 countries.
+If you need help with paying tax as an American expat, there are some companies out there who can help you, as everyone knows it’s far from easy to do on your own.
+Zisman US Tax Services offer assistance with taxes for expats, so you might want to check them out.
 But I digress.
 It would be great to exchange ideas with you about the things you don’t like where you are living and stuff that you miss if you’re an expat in another country.

 The Sunny News YouTube channel, shares advice for things to do and what you’ll need to know about visiting London or moving to London.
 This includes safety tips, pub advice, and a shopping guide.
 The blog also has a Guide for Americans Visiting London which is a collection of the top experiences I recommend.
 You’ll definitely want to bookmark it and visit the Pinterest boards created to help trip planning too.